AuroZeon/aurozeon-site/content/english/faq/_index.md

 faqDetails:
-  - question: "What is Aurozeon?"
+  - question: "What is AuroZeon?"
     answer: "An AI/BI company"

-  - question: "What types of scripts does Aurozeon support?"
+  - question: "What types of scripts does AuroZeon support?"
     answer: "TBD"

-  - question: "Can we create and share workflows in Aurozeon?"
+  - question: "Can we create and share workflows in AuroZeon?"
     answer: "TBD"